decatorevista/storytelling/international.md

 ### Currency

 Romania's currency is RON (lei).
 1 EURO is approximately 4.4 RON (lei).
-You can get lei from one of the many ATMs in the city, or you can exchange foreign currencies at banks and authorized exchange offices (they are called: „casa de schimb” or „birou de schimb valutar”).
+You can get lei from one of the many ATMs in the city and the airport, or you can exchange foreign currencies at banks and authorized exchange offices (they are called: „casa de schimb” or „birou de schimb valutar”).

 * * *